How carrying a credit card balance can affect your credit

 Key takeaways: Carrying a credit card balance

 Paying off your credit card balance in full every month could help you avoid interest charges.
-It could also help you manage your credit utilization ratio, which can help your credit scores.
+It could also help you manage a low credit utilization ratio, which can help your credit scores.

 Explore more from Capital One